B2B Events Mobile Marketing Business Requirements Checklist

-That means using technology to add value to the stream, whether it’s through content marketing, community management or automation, requires follow through.
+That means using technology to add value to the stream, whether through content marketing, community management, or automation, requires follow through.

-You’ve got to conference attendees something of value, be it ease-of-use, networking with a targeted community or the ability to engage in a niche back and forth without spamming your friends and family.
+You’ve got to give conference attendees something of value, be it ease of use, networking with a targeted community, or the ability to engage in a niche back and forth without spamming your friends and family.